syncfusion-content/flutter-docs/Flutter/sparkcharts/marker-datalabel.md

 ---
 layout: post
 title: Marker and data label in Flutter Spark Charts widget | Syncfusion
-description: Learn here all about Marker and data label feature of Syncfusion Spark Charts widget, its features and more.
+description: Learn here all about marker and data label feature of Syncfusion Spark Charts widget, its features and more.
 platform: flutter
 control: Sparkline
 documentation: ug